-Even today I still attend regular training courses such as the workshops at Hansehund, e.g. the workshop on body language and communication between humans and dogs, the video workshop on body language and communication between dogs and a first aid course for dogs.
-In 2019 a seminar on the biopsychological foundations of dog personalities as well as lectures on behavioral and population genetics were on the program, and in 2020 the first Canis seminar was added.
-I also like to attend online seminars..
+Even today I still regularly attend training courses such as the workshops at Hansehund, including a workshop on body language and communication between humans and dogs, a video workshop on body language and communication between dogs and a first aid course for dogs.
+In 2019, I took part in a seminar on the biopsychological foundations of dog personalities as well as lectures on behavioral and population genetics, and in 2020 I attendet my first Canis seminar.
+I also enjoy online seminars..
 You can find certificates of some of my further training HERE

-The small population of the Kromfohrländer breed presents a great challenge, espacially with regards to health, when the stud book is closed, especially in the area of health.
+The small population of the Kromfohrländer breed presents a great challenge, espacially with regards to health, when the stud book is closed.
 That's why I decided to take part in the crossbreeding project at Prokromfohrländer e.V.
-So Doola was also found in this club after the prescribed health examination including full gene analysis at Genoscoper in Finland (MyDogDNA) and a nature test for breeding (later we did the same with Liesi and Devi).
-Because of the particularly difficult "von Willebrand Disease" situation, but also in principle, no Kromfohrländer should be mated without genetic engineering (this also applies to other breeds in my opinion), because this is the only way to keep the risk of an inheritable disease low.
+Doola was admitted for breeding after the prescribed health examination including full gene analysis at Genoscoper in Finland (MyDogDNA) and a character test for breeding.
+Later we did the same with Liesi and Devi.
+Because of the particularly difficult situation wiht "Von Willebrand Disease", but also as a general precaution, no Kromfohrländer should be mated without genetic engineering (this also applies to other breeds in my opinion), because this is the only way to keep the risk of an inheritable disease low.
 More on this under Crossbreeding Project and Genetics.
 More information about the health of the Kromfohrländer can be found HERE.
 Do not be afraid to ask your breeder about such tests.
 In our club they are mandatory, but there are also breeders who choose to do so voluntarily, such as Birgit Turnhöfer in her kennel "vom Schloss Judenau".